Why Travel Agency Choosing Online Travel Portal?

 For a travel consultant, there are two obstacles to overcome.

-To begin with, the majority of agents serve travellers travelling out of their city to other areas of the country or the world.
+To begin with, the majority of agents serve travellers traveling out of their city to other areas of the country or the world.

 An agent is unlikely to be able to keep track of information from all over the world.
 Second, travel agencies have thousands of local data points that are useless to the majority of their outbound clients.